PnS2019/pns2019.github.com/index.md

 + Week 7-9 (April 11th - May 2rd): Collecting data, writing utility functions, first prototype by end of the 9th week. __No class on April 25th__

-+ Week 10-11 (May 9th, May 16th): Refine the model and implementation so that the system can run as fast as possible
++ Week 10 (May 9th, May 16th): Refine the model and implementation so that the system can run as fast as possible

++ Week 11 (May 16th): Project presentation

-+ Week 12-13 (May 23th, May 30th): Project write up and presentation
++ Week 12-13 (May 23th, May 30th): Project write up

 # Acknowledgment